Officials inch closer toward relocating Beard Brook homeless camp

 He said the encampment — which officials have said is home to more than 400 homeless men, women and children — could be relocated during the first full week in February, but said that is based on weather and reaching an agreement with the nonprofit that will coordinate services at the camp.

-The National Weather Service in Sacramento said it might rain Wednesday in Modesto, and there could be rain in the forecast for next weekend.
+The National Weather Service in Sacramento said it might rain Wednesday in Modesto, and there could be rain the next weekend.
 Stanislaus County and Turning Point Community Programs have been in negotiations over the past few weeks to have the nonprofit coordinate services at the camp.

 Digital Access for only $0.99